 - Specific: Increase the number of industry thought leaders to our blog.

 - Measurable: In a regular month, we get about 15 notable thought leaders who subscribe to our blog.
 Let’s increase those blog subscriptions by 25%.

 - Actionable/Achievable: Yes, through use of our website blog, thought leadership material, social promotion and guest posting.

 - Realistic: Certainly, provided content is targeted and engaging, which may mean we need to develop content in multiple formats.

-- Time-bound: We have a small team, so let’s start with “heavy” content that’ll take time to develop, but can be reused across different channels.
+- Time-bound: We have a small team, so let’s start with “heavy” content that’ll take time to develop but can be reused across different channels.
 Because of this, we’ll aim to hit that 25% increase by the end of the quarter.

-Jot down where your target audience primarily resides, which industry or verticals they’re in, company size, the different personas they may work with and where in the buying journey they may be.
+Take a note of where your target audience primarily resides, which industry or verticals they’re in, company size, the different personas they may work with and where in the buying journey they may be.

 Topic, Format and Content Strategy

 After your goals and target audiences are defined, you’ll need to decide on a topic and format to connect with your audiences.